sstraus/Thought.vCards/ReadMe.txt

 vCard Class Library for .NET (Version 0.4; LGPL license) Copyright (c) 2007-2009 David Pinch * http://www.thoughtproject.com/Libraries/vCard/

+Support for vCard 3.0 added by Stefano Straus

 Introduction

     This is a simple library for manipulating vCards.
 A vCard is used to exchange